ballerina-platform/ballerina-distribution/examples/persist-select-fields/persist_select_fields.md

 #### Use the generated client API

-Using the generated client API, you can retrieve the record with selected fields from the datastore with both `get` and `get by key` resource functions.
+Using the generated client API, you can retrieve the record with selected fields from the datastore with both `get` and `get by key` resource methods.

 ::: code persist_select_fields.bal :::